-- SI No. 272 of 2009 European Communities Environmental Objectives (Surface Waters) Regulations 2009 These regulations have been devised to implement the requirements of the WFD and establish Environmental Quality Standards for the purpose of assessing the status of surface waters.
+- SI No. 272 of 2009 European Communities Environmental Objectives (Surface Waters) Regulations 2009 as amended (S.I.
+No. 327/2012)

+These regulations have been devised to implement the requirements of the WFD and establish Environmental Quality Standards for the purpose of assessing the status of surface waters.
 These regulations supersede all previous water quality regulations.
-These Surface Waters Regulations apply to all surface waters - including lakes, rivers, canals, transitional waters, and coastal waters.
-The purpose of the regulations is to establish legally binding quality objectives for all surface waters and environmental quality standards for pollutants. - SI No. 9 of 2010 European Communities Environmental Objectives (Ground Waters) Regulations 2010 as amended These regulations establish environmental objectives to be achieved in groundwater bodies, groundwater quality standards and threshold values for the classification of groundwater and the protection of groundwater against pollution and deterioration in groundwater quality.
+These Surface Waters Regulations apply to all surface waters including lakes, rivers, canals, transitional waters, and coastal waters.
+The purpose of the regulations is to establish legally binding quality objectives for all surface waters and environmental quality standards for pollutants. - SI No. 9 of 2010 European Communities Environmental Objectives (Ground Waters) Regulations 2010 as amended (S.I.
+No. 149/2012)

+These regulations establish environmental objectives to be achieved in groundwater bodies, groundwater quality standards and threshold values for the classification of groundwater and the protection of groundwater against pollution and deterioration in groundwater quality.